CodeF53/Image-To-Braille/README.md

                   file

 positional arguments:
-  file                  The image file to render
+  file                  The video file to render

 optional arguments:
   -h, --help            show this help message and exit